AGCoL

 Displays for All Projects

-From the Project Manager, select two or more projects, which will activate the Chromosome Explorer and Dot Plot buttons.
+From the Project Manager, select two or more projects, which will activate the Display for All Pairs buttons.
+Displays for all projects

 Chromosome Explorer